jacen05/kodi-steamlink-launcher/README.md

     ```shell
     # Install SteamLink package
     flatpack install com.valvesoftware.SteamLink

-    # Add a lancher script
-    cat <<EOF > /usr/local/bin/steamlink
-    #!/bin/bash
-    flatpak run com.valvesoftware.SteamLink
-    EOF

-    # Make the launcher executable
-    chmod +x /usr/local/bin/steamlink
     ```

     Adapt startup command if needed For example if SteamLink was installed through a Debian package, replace the `flatpack` line with just `steamlink`.

 * Specfic for Openbox if used

-    If not running a full Desktop Environment like Gnome, KDE or XFCE, some display-related tweaks are needed to properly launch SteamLink.
-The starting script becomes:
+    If not running a full Desktop Environment like Gnome, KDE or XFCE, some display-related tweaks may be needed to properly launch SteamLink.
+A starting script could be:

     ```bash
     /usr/bin/xinit /usr/bin/dbus-launch --exit-with-session /usr/bin/openbox-session -- :0 -nolisten tcp vt7 &